Red Springs Upright Bass Strings (Gut or Synthetic)

 - The "Synthetic" model is a reformulated replica of those strings, substituting the gut core of the Vintage D and G with a synthetic core (a blend of two bioplastics and an elastomer, calibrated to match the sound of gut) covered with a flat nylon wire.
 They're a less costly alternative to the gut version.

-- The E and A strings are also of similar construction to the synthetic G & D, but are wound with flat copper wire.
+- The E and A strings are called the "16 series" strings, and are also of similar construction to the synthetic G & D, but are wound with flat copper wire.
 They are included in all three variants when purchased as a full set.

 All of the strings were carefully designed to follow the measurements of the original samples of the strings they're designed to emulate.